 Before anything else, let’s define what a vector drawing image is.

-Vector drawing images are digital graphics made up of mathematical paths, curves, and shapes defined by their starting and ending points, directions, and magnitude.
-This means that vector images can be scaled up or down without losing resolution or becoming pixelated.
-Because they are scalable, they are ideal for use in various applications such as logos, icons, illustrations, and designs that require high-quality, crisp, and clear graphics.
+Vector drawing images are digital graphics of mathematical paths, curves, and shapes.
+They are defined by their starting and ending points, directions, and magnitude.
+This means that you can scale vector images up or down without losing resolution or becoming pixelated.
+In addition, because they are scalable, they are ideal for use in various applications.
+This includes logos, icons, illustrations, and designs that require high-quality, crisp, and clear graphics.

-To fully understand vector images, we can compare them with another type of digital image – raster.
+Furthermore, to fully understand vector images, we can compare them with another type of digital image—raster.

 What is Raster vs. Vector Drawing?